anastasiyayilmaz/X-ray-Data-Processing-Workshop/RXTE_tutorial.md

 ## Extract a Background Corrected Spectrum and Lightcurve:

-Now that you have everything you need ready for your science products, you can start by extracting a background corrected spectrum and lightcurve by running pcaextspect2 and pcaextlc2, respectively.
+Now that you have everything you need ready for your science products, you can start by extracting a background-corrected spectrum and lightcurve by running pcaextspect2 and pcaextlc2, respectively.

 ### Spectrum: